 So far, we only showed you trajectories in position, but you probably also want to control the orientation of the end effector.
 Unlike positions, interpolating orientation can be a bit more challenging since angles are continuously wrapping.
 With some orientation representations like Euler angles there are multiple representations for the same configuration.

 One way around this is by interpolating orientation using quaternions, which are a way to represent orientation unambiguously.
 One such technique is called Spherical Linear Interpolation (Slerp), which finds a shortest path between two orientations with constant angular velocity about a fixed axis.
-You can learn more about these techniques from this paper by Ken Shoemake.

 Rotation trajectory on the end effector using the Slerp method